Home » BCIS infrastructure forecast

 The full briefing is available to subscribers of BCIS CapX.

-Civil engineering costs are forecast to rise by 16% over the next five years to 3Q2029, while civil engineering tender prices are predicted to increase by 23% over the same period, according to our latest forecast data.
+Civil engineering costs are forecast to rise by 16% over the next five years to 4Q2029, with growth in labour costs the main driver, while civil engineering tender prices are predicted to increase by 22% over the same period, according to our latest forecast data.

-Dr Crosthwaite added: ‘Infrastructure output is set to be maintained at a relatively high level as work is buoyed by the energy sector and continuing work on mega projects such as HS2 and Hinkley Point C, along with offshore wind projects in the electricity sub-sector.
-In addition, the commitment to build the HS2 link between Old Oak Common and Euston is likely to boost output when construction starts this year.
+Dr Crosthwaite added: ‘Future output levels will be bolstered by proposed new work in the energy and water sectors and continuing work on major projects such as HS2 and Hinkley Point C, along with offshore wind projects in the electricity sub-sector.
+In addition, the commitment to build the HS2 link between Old Oak Common and Euston is likely to boost output when construction starts in 2026.’

 The full details of the forecast are available in BCIS CapX.